sertansenturk/tdd_demo/README.md

 To configure the CI, we need to add a file called [.travis.yml](.travis.yml).
 If you inspect the file, you will realize that the content is very similar to [tox.ini](tox.ini), where we check *code styling, unit tests, linting, local setup and Docker build* automatically.

 Whenever there is a change in the git repo such as a push to *remote*, a new *pull request* (PR) or a branch merge, Travis CI is run automatically.
-You can inspect the runs [in real time](https://travis-ci.com/sertansenturk/tdd_demo).
+You can inspect the runs [in real-time](https://travis-ci.com/sertansenturk/tdd_demo).
 Moreover, you may configure Travis CI to send an e-mail and/or Slack notification, if something goes wrong.

 In Github, Travis CI (and *codecov*) reports are conveniently attached to the PRs.
-You may also configure the repo such that if a PR does not pass these checks, merging will not possible and therefore mitigating the risk to distribute defective code.
+You may also configure the repo such that if a PR does not pass these checks, merging will not be possible, mitigating the risk to distribute defective code.